DefenderK/GetBHELogs/README.md

 ### Typical flows

-- Start or check the collector, and if already running choose to stop and zip:
+- Start or check the Data Collector Set, and if the trace already running choose to stop and zip:
   ```powershell
   .\GetBHESupportLogsTool.ps1 -GetBHEPerfmon
   # If running: press Y to stop and zip to Desktop as <COMPUTERNAME>_PerfTrace.zip
   # Press Q to leave it running; any other key cancels
   ```

-- Collect all logs and also ensure perfmon is set up (automated execution, does not stop/zip automatically):
+- Collect all logs and also ensure the Data Collector Set is set up (automated execution, does not stop/zip automatically):
   ```powershell
   .\GetBHESupportLogsTool.ps1 -AllPlusPerf
   # Runs automatically without user input
   # Later, run -GetBHEPerfmon and choose Y to stop and zip
   ```

-- Delete the collector and performance output files:
+- Delete the Data Collector Set:
   ```powershell
   .\GetBHESupportLogsTool.ps1 -DeleteBHEPerfmon
   ```